logzio/logz-docs/_source/user-guide/distributed-tracing/tracing-instrumentation.md

 ## Instrumentation recommendations and resources
 We recommend that you first instrument the frameworks that are supported out-of-the-box, before proceeding with manual instrumentation to fine-tune the data.
 This will make instrumentation much easier and minimize the code you must write.

 You can use Jaeger or Zipkin libraries.
-Select the one that is best suited for your use case:
+Select the one that is best suited for your use case:    <!--AI when these are integrated:OpenCensus and OpenTelemetry--!

 * <a href="https://www.jaegertracing.io/docs/latest/client-libraries/#supported-librarieshttps://www.jaegertracing.io/docs/1.17/client-libraries/#supported-libraries" target="_blank">Jaeger client libraries</a> <i class="fas fa-external-link-alt"></i>
 * <a href="https://zipkin.io/pages/tracers_instrumentation" target="_blank">Zipkin libraries</a> <i class="fas fa-external-link-alt"></i>